-	In the early 19th century, brothers John and George Ball were issued 1,200 acres of Crown Land in the Niagara Region for their loyalty to the British Crown.
+In the early 19th century, brothers John and George Ball bought 1,200 acres of land in the Niagara Region.
 The land, which is now a Conservation Area, was presumably named at a time when puns and innuendo were less widespread.
-Ball’s Falls is now considered part of Jordan, Ontario, and features two waterfalls (the upper is 90 feet high), as well as historical domestic and industrial buildings, including the original Ball house.
+Ball’s Falls is now considered part of Jordan, Ontario, and features two waterfalls (the lower is 90 feet high), as well as historical domestic and industrial buildings, including the original Ball house.

 Happy Adventure, Newfoundland and Labrador

 Arguably one of the most optimistic place names in Canada, Happy Adventure is just too good to resist.
 Imagine you’re north of St. John’s, cruising along the coast, when you see a sign indicating that you’re headed toward a “Happy Adventure.”
 The origin of the name is unknown, though apparently local tales suggest that the community was named after a 17th-century pirate’s ship.

 The town of Vulcan was named 56 years before the first regular episode of Star Trek aired in 1966, which would go on to define Vulcan in sci-fi popular culture as an “extraterrestrial humanoid species” (popular character Spock was a human-Vulcan hybrid).
 Since then, the town of approximately 2,000 citizens, just south of Calgary, has fully embraced Trekkie culture, becoming a worldwide tourist destination.
 Vulcan hosts an annual convention, has erected a tourist museum, has a replica of the starship Enterprise, and even adopted the Star Trek logo as their own.

 Punkeydoodles Corners, Ontario